Reena Basheer

 Reena Basheer is an Indian actress and dancer.
-She works in the Malayalam film industry and television.
+She works in the Malayalam film industry and She's a well known personality among Malayalee audience through cookery shows and as well as an anchor.

-Early life

-Reena Basheer came into lime light through reality show on Amrita TV titled Vanitharatnam.
-Later she got featured in feature movies, advertisements, television serials and other shows.
-She is well known for her presentation of programmes especially cookery.

 Career

 She made her film debut in the Malayalam film Mulla in 2008 and later appeared in many movies.
 She won the Second Best Actress Award at the Kerala State Television Awards 2016 for her serial, Pokkuveyil.

-Personal life

-She married Basheer and they have two children: Basheer Binu and Basheer Anjala.